Snowball the Task Manager – User Guide

 - Use with caution: deleted tasks cannot be recovered.

-should be the list index number of the task with no other symbols or punctuation, as in thedone
+INDEXshould be the list index number of the task with no other symbols or punctuation, as in thedone,undone, andprioritycommands.- Example usage:

 [D][-] Submit presentation slides (by: Wed, 11 Sep 19, 23:59)